younas-bangash/ExpanseManager/README.md

 ExpanseManager
 ==============

-ExpanseManager that Calculate Daily Expenses
+ExpanseManager  is an android app that Calculate Daily Expenses